|

 -

-How many foster children may I have?
+How many children may I care for?

 This is determined for each family during the licensing process.
-However, foster homes are not approved for more than four foster children.
+However, foster homes are not approved for more than four children.

 -